If adventure travel gets your heart pounding, be warned. Not all extreme sports are covered by travel insurance.

 Abseiling and rock climbing

 Some companies such as Southern Cross Travel Insurance, Cover-More, and 1Cover will only cover for mountaineering or rock climbing activities that don’t require the use of ropes.
-World Nomad covers for free climbing (climbing without ropes) an added cost.
-Additionally we found that ACE’s NZ alpine club’s leisure travel policy provides cover for free climbing at an extra premium.
+World Nomads offers cover for indoor rock climbing, outdoor rock climbing, bouldering/no ropes/no equipment and sport climbing/bolted at an extra premium.
+However, you must be with a professional guide at all times.
+Additionally, we found that ACE’s NZ alpine club’s leisure travel policy provides cover for free climbing at an extra premium.

 Snowboarding and skiing